 Other than a few new features, the system comes with all the latest applications such as Firefox, Mozilla Thunderbird, and LibreOffice, etc.

 Now you can control various permissions for each application installed on your system.
 For example, you can turn on/off notifications for a specific application.

 Night light application is one of my favorite applications.
 It can make me work longer on my computer.
 In the new update, you can manage color Temperature.
-You can make choose color temperature between less warm to more warm.
+You can make choosing a color temperature between less warm to warmer.